Everest Base Camp Trek

 Swayambhu Mahachaitya

-Today is the day to explore the cultural, religious, and historical sites of Kathmandu valley.
-Out of the seven, you will visit four UNESCO world heritage sites.
-They are Pashupatinath temple, Swyambhunath (also known as the monkey temple), Boudhanath Stupa, and Kathmandu Durbar Square.
+Today is the day to explore the cultural, religious, and historical sites of Kathmandu Valley.
+Out of the seven, you will visit four UNESCO World Heritage sites.
+They are Pashupatinath Temple, Swyambhunath (the Monkey Temple), Boudhanath Stupa, and Kathmandu Durbar Square.

+After that, discover the most famous and revered Hindu shrine ‘Pashupatinath temple.
+You will then visit other places listed on the UNESCO World Heritage Tour.
 After a full-day sightseeing tour, you will be transferred to the hotel.
-An orientation session for the trek, which commences the following day will be organized in the evening.
+An orientation session for the trek, which commences the following day, will be organized in the evening.
 If necessary, you can buy the remaining trekking equipment around Thamel.

 Accommodation: